syncfusion-content/extension-docs/Extension/Faq/The-Syncfusion-templates-do-not-show-up-in-the-new-project-window-of-Visual-Studio.md

 ---
 layout: post
 title: The Syncfusion templates do not show up in the new project window of Visual Studio How can to get them installed | Extension | Syncfusion
-description: the syncfusion templates do not show up in the new project window of visual studio.  how can to get them installed?
+description: The syncfusion templates do not show up in the new project window of visual studio.  how can to get them installed?
 platform: extension
 control: Syncfusion Extensions
 documentation: ug